EAS-DSD/fpga-stitching/README.md

-# FPGA Fabric Stitching with FABulous and OpenLane 2
+# FPGA Stitching with FABulous and OpenLane 2

 ## Introduction